OtisPresley/switch-manager/README.md

 ## Support

+If your switch does not display correctly, then the integration will need to have specific support added for it.
+Please open an issue with an text file attachment with the results of an `snmpwalk` command against your switch with a **RW SNMPv2c community string** and any necessary screenshots.
+Also describe what is incorrect and what it should look like.

 - Open an issue on the [GitHub tracker](https://github.com/OtisPresley/snmp-switch-manager/issues) if you run into problems or have feature requests.
 - Contributions and feedback are welcome!